BSalwiczek/Frogger/README.md

 ### File architecture:
 Lines:
 1 – Time in seconds
-2,3,4 – Procentage chance of showing entities (etity is choosing random with this probability every second)
+2,3,4 – Procentage chance of showing entities (entity is choosing random with this probability every second)
 5,6,7,8 – Number of logs in game (W), turtles (T), cars (C), crocodiles (K)
 Next bloks are setting position of object.
 Firstly goes line number with Y coordinate, next there are objects followed by X position, velocity and for
 * logs and turtles – number of repetitions of middle part,